D2KLab/sumly/README.md

 # Conlcusion

 We used clinical notes written by doctors as an input.
 You can find  **mimic-iii-clinical-database-demo** in reporsitory.
-This was general view of statistical-based and trasformed-based models.
-Our purpose is to boost the accuracy of our output.
+These were general view of statistical-based and transformed-based models.
+Our purpose was to summarize of clinical notes in order to make it easier for readers, especially for doctors. .

 # References